aodn/IMOS-hackathon/2024/Tutorials/README.md

 # Tutorial notebooks
-Notebooks for tutorials presented at the 2024 AODN Hackathon.
+Notebooks for tutorials presented at the 2024 IMOS Hackathon.